Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Multivariate Maximum Likelihood Method

-\begin{theorem} (consistency estimator) \ \\ Let $X_{1}, ..., X_{m}$ be independent and identically distributed (i.i.d) random variables with density $f(x|\theta)$ satisfying some regularity conditions \cite{lehmann1999elements}.
-Let $\theta$ be the true parameter, Then there exists a sequence $\hat{\theta}_{m}=\theta_{m}(X_{1}, ..., X_{m})$ of local maxima of the likelihood function $L_{m}(\theta)$ which is consistent, i.e., which satisfies
+\begin{theorem} (Consistency Estimator) \ \\ Let $X_{1}, ..., X_{m}$ be independent and identically distributed (i.i.d) random variables with density $f(x|\theta)$ satisfying some regularity conditions \cite{lehmann1999elements}.
+Let $\theta$ be the true parameter, then there exists a sequence $\hat{\theta}_{m}=\theta_{m}(X_{1}, ..., X_{m})$ of local maxima of the likelihood function $L_{m}(\theta)$ which is consistent, that is, which satisfies

 \end{theorem}